 Read the full ranking methodology for more.

-Alaska Pacific University is the optimum choice if you are considering majoring in Parks, Recreation & Leisure Studies.
+Alaska Pacific University is one of the best schools in the country for Parks, Recreation & Leisure Studies.
 Experience a strong focus on Parks, Recreation & Leisure Studies in the major at Alaska Pacific.
 Based in Anchorage, Alaska, this institution is a strong option for students who enjoy the joy of a substantial city.

 Paul Smiths College of Arts and Science is among your best bets if you're planning on studying Parks, Recreation & Leisure Studies.
 Students who enjoy the peace and quiet of country life may opt for the rural region of Paul Smiths, New York.

 99.0% of students at this school obtain school funding, so don't forget to complete the FAFSA!
 With 73.9% of the teachers working full time, students are sure to get plenty of face time with professors.
 Where is Paul Smiths College of Arts and Science doing the best?
 Check out all the school rankings.